open5e/open5e/source/Spellcasting/spells_a-z/m/message.rst

 You can cast this spell through solid objects if you are familiar with the target and know it is beyond the barrier.
 Magical silence, 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood blocks the spell.
-The spell doesn’t have to follow a straight line and can travel freely around corners or through openings.
+The spell doesn't have to follow a straight line and can travel freely around corners or through openings.